 Maruti to steer clear of diesel cars, to make petrol cars more fuel efficient

-Maruti to steer clear of diesel cars, to make petrol cars more fuel efficient2 min read .
-Updated: 21 Nov 2021, 12:05 PM IST
+Maruti to steer clear of diesel cars, to make petrol cars more fuel efficient

 Maruti offers BS 6-compliant 1 litre, 1.2 litre and 1.5 litre petrol engines across its portfolio.